delexii/snake-game/README.md

 - [x] [MVP Demo](https://github.com/delexii/snake-game/blob/5f91c9a7e953d3cf1fcdc2eda962336d40780458/core/assets/MVP%20Demo.mov)

 Extended MVP
+- [x] A user can see a welcome screen with two options
+- [x] A user can see a title on the welcome screen
+- [x] A user can click a `new game` button and be redirected to the main game screen
+- [x] A user can move the snake in any direction but backwards on itself
+- [x] A user can direct the snake to a good apple object and grow the snake's tail by one body segment
+- [x] A user can direct the snake to a rotten apple object and decrease the snake's tail by one body segment
+- [x] A user can lose the game if the body of the snake gets shortened to head and tail only
+- [x] A user can make the snake cross its own tail and lose segments of the body
-- [x] A user can see an endgame screen once the main object touches the edges of the screen
+- [x] A user can see an endgame screen once the snake touches the edges of the screen
-- [x] A user can press `space` and replay the game
+- [x] A user can click `try again` to be redirected to the main game screen
-- [x] A user can press `escape` to quit the game
+- [x] A user can click `exit` to close the game window